-I am planning to acquire a property and require a conveyancing solicitor in Abbey Wood who is on the Chelsea Building Society approved.
+I am buying a property and need a conveyancing solicitor in Abbey Wood who is on the Barnsley Building Society conveyancing.
 Can you recommend a local solicitor?

 Our service is limited to being a directory service for firms who wish to listed as being on the approved conveyancing panel for Barnsley Building Society in certain locations such as Abbey Wood.
 We dont recommend any particular firm.

 My wife and I purchased a renovated Victorian house in Abbey Wood.
 Conveyancing lawyer acted for me and Santander.
 I did a free Land Registry search last week and I saw a couple of entries: one for freehold, the second leasehold under the exact same address.
 Is it worth asking Santander to clarify?

 You should read the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Abbey Wood and other areas of the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
 You can also check the position with your conveyancing practitioner who conducted the purchase.

 Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what should have been a simple, chain free conveyancing.
 Abbey Wood is the location of the property.
 Is there any advice you can give?